Saskatchewan: 20th century

 Gender roles were sharply defined.
 Men were primarily responsible for breaking the land; planting and harvesting; building the house; buying, operating and repairing machinery; and handling finances.
 At first, there were many single men on the prairie, or husbands whose wives were still back east, but they had a hard time.
 They realized the need for a wife.
 In 1901, there were 19,200 families, but this surged to 150,300 families only 15 years later.
 Wives played a central role in settlement of the prairie region.
 Their labour, skills, and ability to adapt to the harsh environment proved decisive in meeting the challenges.
 They prepared bannock, beans and bacon, mended clothes, raised children, cleaned, tended the garden, helped at harvest time and nursed everyone back to health.
 While prevailing patriarchal attitudes, legislation, and economic principles obscured women's contributions, the flexibility exhibited by farm women in performing productive and nonproductive labour was critical to the survival of family farms, and thus to the success of the wheat economy.

 On September 1, 1905, Saskatchewan became a province, with inauguration day held on September 4.
 Its political leaders at the time proclaimed its destiny was to become Canada's most powerful province.
 Saskatchewan embarked on an ambitious province-building program based on its Anglo-Canadian culture and wheat production for the export market.
 Population quintupled from 91,000 in 1901 to 492,000 in 1911, thanks to heavy immigration of farmers from Ukraine, U.S., Germany and Scandinavia.
 Efforts were made to assimilate the newcomers to British Canadian culture and values.

 In the 1905 provincial elections, Liberals won 16 of 25 seats in Saskatchewan.
 The Saskatchewan government bought out Bell Telephone Company in 1909, with the government owning the long-distance lines and left local service to small companies organized at the municipal level.
 Premier Walter Scott preferred government assistance to outright ownership because he thought enterprises worked better if citizens had a stake in running them; he set up the Saskatchewan Cooperative Elevator Company in 1911.
 Despite pressure from farm groups for direct government involvement in the grain handling business, the Scott government opted to loan money to a farmer-owned elevator company.
-Saskatchewan in 1909 provided bond guarantees to railway companies for the construction of branch lines, alleviating the concerns of farmers who had trouble getting their wheat to market by wagon.
+Saskatchewan in 1909 provided bond guarantees to railway companies for the construction of branch lines, alleviating the concerns of farmers who had trouble getting their wheat to market by waggon.
 The Saskatchewan Grain Growers Association, was the dominant political force in the province until the 1920s; it had close ties with the governing Liberal party.
 In 1913, the Saskatchewan Stock Growers Association was established with three goals: to watch over legislation; to forward the interests of the stock growers in every honourable and legitimate way; and to suggest to parliament legislation to meet changing conditions and requirements.